 LEED (Leadership in Energy and Environmental Design) represents excellence in green building design, construction, renovation, and operations and maintenance.
 This continuously-evolving standard provides a concise framework to measure sustainability in all commercial building types – office, retail, schools or healthcare – as well as tenant improvements and significant retrofits.
-Two new additions, LEED for Homes and LEED for Neighborhood Development, extend the rating system into communities.
-On April 27, 2009, USGBC launched LEED Version 3 to incorporate the latest technical advancements in building science while prioritizing energy efficiency and CO2 emission reductions.
-LEED Version 4 is currently under development with an anticipated ballot date of June 2013.
+LEED Version 4 launched in November 2013, increasing the thresholds in energy, water, and indoor environmental quality and driving the goals of green building farther than ever.

 LEED addresses performance in five key areas of human and environmental health: sustainable site development, water savings, energy efficiency, materials selection and indoor environmental quality.
-LEED 2009 (v3) awards 100 possible base points, with credits weighted to reflect potential environmental impacts.
-The newest version includes additional points for “Innovation in Design” and “Regional Priorities”.
+LEED 2009 awards 100 possible base points, with credits weighted to reflect potential environmental impacts, with additional points for “Innovation in Design” and “Regional Priorities”.

 The independent Green Building Certification Institute (GBCI) administers project registration and certification to assure that LEED buildings are constructed as intended.
 GBCI certifies buildings on four levels:

 - Silver: 50-59 points

 - Gold: 60-79 points

 In Search of LEED

 The Missouri Gateway Region boasts a growing number of LEED-certified buildings: newly constructed, renovated, historic, high-performance, interiors, core and shell, landscapes, and more.
 See the full list here and scan the LEED map for project locations within our Chapter territory.
 The region is also the scene of great innovation, featuring a number of LEED schools, homes and neighborhoods currently in development.